 Please remember that you must make your own arrangements for health coverage (insurance) for the duration of your visit to McGill.
 You may be required to provide proof of coverage upon your arrival at McGill.

-As a Graduate Research Trainee you will not be charged any tuition or ancillary fees; however, this means that you will not be a member of any student society and will not be eligible for services provided by Student or Enrolment Services in relation to this appointment (e.g., Student Health Service, advice on immigration issues, etc.).
-You will be issued a McGill Student ID card which will give you access to University buildings and labs pertinent to your area of research as well as the libraries.
+As a Graduate Research Trainee you will not be charged any tuition or ancillary fees; however, this means that you will not be a member of any student society and will not be eligible for services provided by Student Services (e.g., Student Health Service, advice on immigration issues, etc.).
+You will be issued a McGill Student ID card which will give you access to university buildings and labs pertinent to your area of research as well as the libraries.
 Should you wish to use the athletics facilities you may purchase a membership.

 McGill University will not issue T2202A forms to Research Trainees, as they are not registered at McGill in an eligible program for the Canadian federal income tax "Education amount".
 Therefore, any scholarship, fellowship or stipend received while a Research Trainee at McGill may be subject to Canadian federal income tax, unless the trainee is eligible for the "Education amount" through an appropriate student status at their home university during that period.
 Please consult the relevant Canadian federal income tax guide for further information.